Table of Contents

 How to fix failing expansion and control joints

-Cleaning and smoothing before epoxy coating
+Grinding and smoothing before epoxy coating

-A lot of commercial and industrial painting companies would simply replace the epoxy coating over the floor, but that’s really a band-aid that does nothing to keep the issue from coming up again.
+A lot of commercial and industrial painting companies would simply replace the epoxy coating over the joints, but that’s really a band-aid that does nothing to keep the issue from coming up again.
 It would be like painting over rust on your car, providing a clean surface for just as long as the paint lasts but never solving the problem.
 Our process includes the following:

 - Using a grinder to clear out the epoxy coating, concrete, and any other debris.
 If there is microbial growth, that will need to be cleaned before proceeding.